kordc/sd-imbalance/README.md

 uv run pytest tests/test_mocked_data_configs.py
 ```

+## Results
+You can check poster and results' table with explaination in results/ directory.

 ## ⚙️ Configuration Options: Customize Your Experiments!
 Here's an overview of key parameters you can configure: